sehajveerd/ShoptakiWebsite-FrontEnd/README.md

 - `App.js`: The main React component that serves as the entry point for the application's component tree.

 - `index.js`: The JavaScript entry point for the application.
 This is where the React component tree is rendered to the DOM, and where the Redux store is provided to the application.

+## Libraries Installed

+- `@auth0/auth0-react`: A library for integrating Auth0 authentication into React applications.
+- `tailwindcss`: A utility-first CSS framework for rapidly building custom user interfaces.
+- `@headlessui/react`: A set of completely unstyled, fully accessible UI components for React, designed to integrate beautifully with Tailwind CSS.
+- `axios`: A promise-based HTTP client for the browser and node.js.
+- `formik`: A small library that helps with the 3 most annoying parts: getting values in and out of form state, validation and error messages, and handling form submission.
+- `react-i18next`: A powerful internationalization framework for React / React Native which provides a way to manage your app's language resources.
+- `react-redux`: Official React bindings for Redux - allows your React components to read data from a Redux store, and dispatch actions to the store to update data.
+- `react-router-dom`: The standard routing library for React, used for managing and rendering routes in your React applications in a declarative manner.
+- `eslint`: A pluggable and configurable linter tool for identifying and reporting on patterns in JavaScript.
+- `prettier`: An opinionated code formatter that enforces a consistent code style across your project.
+- `eslint-config-prettier`: Disables all ESLint rules that are unnecessary or might conflict with Prettier to help keep your code formatted consistently.
+- `eslint-plugin-prettier`: Runs Prettier as an ESLint rule and reports differences as individual ESLint issues.
+- `eslint-plugin-react`: Specific linting rules for React applications that can be used with ESLint.
+- `husky`: A tool that makes Git hooks easy by allowing you to specify scripts that will run when certain Git events occur.
+- `lint-staged`: A library that runs linters on git staged files and is commonly used to ensure all committed code adheres to your linter rules.